Michalbeblocinski/mobitronic/README.md

 ## Running the project
 To run the project, follow the steps below:

-1. Clone the repository to your local machine git clone https://github.com/Michalbeblocinski/mobitronic.git
+1. Clone the repository to your local machine: git clone https://github.com/Michalbeblocinski/mobitronic.git
-2. Navigate to the project directory cd mobitronic
+2. Navigate to the project directory: cd mobitronic
-3. Install the required dependencies npm install
+3. Install the required dependencies: npm install
 4. Compile SCSS to CSS
 npm run scss